dhruvak001/real_time_yolov8_object_detection_and_tracker/README.md

 The project involves using a YOLO (You Only Look Once) model for object detection in video frames or sequences of images, coupled with a custom object tracker to maintain the identities of detected objects across frames.
 The application is designed to process frames from a video feed or a sequence of images, detect objects, track them, and potentially send the locations of newly identified objects to a ground station.

 ## Key Components
-* YOLO Model: Utilizes the YOLOv8 model for object detection
+* YOLO Model: Utilizes the YOLOv8 model for object detection.
 * Tracker: Maintains object identities across frames based on the object's center positions.
 * Frame Processing: Integrates the YOLO model and tracker to process each frame and display the results.
 * Can input a series of frames ot video on depending on the input.